kane9530/scRNAseqTemplateR/README.md

 # scRNAseqTemplateR

-scRNAseqTemplateR was created as a template for the analysis of single-cell RNA sequencing (scRNA-seq) data in the `Genomics and Data Analytics Core (GeDaC)`, Cancer Science Institute of Singapore.
+The `scRNAseqTemplateR` R package was created to provide a portable and reproducible template for the analysis of single-cell RNA sequencing (scRNA-seq) data.
+The R package provides a starting template for bioinformaticians and biologists to share and reuse the code, and to adapt and extend the analysis as required.

-The package organises the analysis of the small 10x Chromium `PBMC_V3_1K` dataset into a reproducible and portable fashion.
-Other scRNA-seq analysis pipelines can be adapted from this template.
-The R package facilitates bioinformaticians and biologists to share and reuse the code, and to tweak and extend the analysis as desired.
+To illustrate, we present the analysis of the 10x Chromium `PBMC_V3_1K` dataset.
+Other scRNA-seq analysis pipelines can be easily adapted from this template.

 ## Installation